Answered By: Erin Mooney Last Updated: Jan 04, 2022 Views: 225

 Popular journals: Written for a general audience rather than for professionals or scholars.
 Examples include The New Yorker, People, and Rolling Stone.

 Primary source: An item that was created during the period being studied and documents in some way what is being studied.
 Examples include newspaper accounts, government documents, letters, diaries, autobiographies, speeches, oral histories, museum artifacts, photographs.

 Secondary source: A source that is one step removed from an event and analyzes primary sources.
-Examples include a book about World War II that is based on records from the time, or a journal article about Chinese immigrants to Portand.
+Examples include a book about World War II that is based on records from the time, or a journal article about Korean immigrants to Georgia.
 Most books and articles are secondary sources.

 Next, think about what types of evidence you need to answer your research question or make your case.
 This chart makes suggestions for specific types of resources for your research:

 |If you need...||Try using...|